thindil/steamsky/bin/doc/MODDING.md

   member).
 - Recipes: List of know recipes indexes (from *recipes* directory, player ship only), separated by `, ` (comma and space).
+- Attributes: List of crew members attributes and its levels.
+Each crew member attributes list is separated by `; ` (semicolon and space).
+Each crew member attribute is separated by `, ` (comma and space).
+Can be constant value or range from minimum value to max value, separated by `..` (double dots).

 ## Help